SamCB/nvim_settings/README.md

 ```

 Note, do _not_ add the `plug#begin` or `plug#end` statements to this file.
+This file is called after all other Plug commands, but before `plug#end`.

 [Coc](https://github.com/neoclide/coc.nvim) has its own config JSON file.
 Configuration of that is left as an exercise for the user.